carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 CBOW is faster to train, while Skip-Gram is more effective for infrequent words.
 Increasing context size improves embeddings but increases training time.
 :::

-The python module `gensim` offers a very usgul interface to interact with pre-trained word2vec models and also to train our own.
+The python module `gensim` offers a very useful interface to interact with pre-trained word2vec models and also to train our own.
 First we will explore the model from the original Word2Vec paper, which was trained on a big corpus from Google News.
 We will see what functionalities are available to explore a vector space.
 Then we will step by step prepare our own text to train our own word2vec models and save them.

 ### Load the embeddings and inspect them